 Tashi Dolma completed her schooling from Central School for Tibetans Dalhousie.
 Later under the guidance of Department of Education, she was sent to undergo a Teacher’s Training course at Saint Bede’s College, Shimla and today has 18 years teaching experience to her credit.

-She has served as the President of U-tsang Association, Secretary of Local Assembly at her locality and was one of the founding executives of Regional Tibetan Women’s Association, Dickyiling.
+She has served as the first President of U-tsang Association and Secretary of Local Assembly at her locality, Hebertpur.
+Moreover, she was also one of the founding executives of Regional Tibetan Women’s Association, Hebertpur.

 She was elected to the 5th and 6th Central Executive Committee of Tibetan Women’s Association as a Cashier and the Vice President respectively for two consecutive tenures.

 Later she shifted to Dekyiling settlement and where she was elected as the vice president of the local assembly.
 While serving her term in the local assembly in 2012, she was unanimously elected as the President of TWA to the 10th Central Executive Committee.

 A graduate with a Bachelors in Commerce from Mysore University, Samten Chodon completed her schooling from Nirmala Convent, Mysore.
 Samten has had hands-on working experience in the Tibetan community in exile for the last 16 years.
 Samten is an undisputed and talented accountant and has carved her niche and charted her success in this field.
 She began her career in this field in 1993 as the assistant accountant and then as the auditor under the Central Tibetan Administration (CTA) office of the Auditor general and then as the accountant, assistant manager and finally as the manager of Lugsam Co-operative society workshop for 12 years.